A twining climbing plant with amazing blue flowers.

 Sow my morning glory

-It can be sown directly in the ground from mid-May but the flowering will take place much later.
+It can be sown directly in open soil from mid-May but the flowering will take place much later.
 Wait in any case for the earth to warm up sufficiently - if the nights are still cool (less than 10 ° C) it's still too early!

 Sow in pits: dig each hole a hole 15 cm deep, fill with potting soil, seize three seeds by pressing 3 cm and water.